-I currently live in Cincinnati, Ohio, and considers myself on a pandemic assignment.
-As the Director of Community Organizing with the Greater Cincinnati Area Coalition for the Homeless, I am in a position to redesign how the advocacy and campaigning efforts look while maintaining social distance.
-It is a challenge, but it gives me focus and direction in this time of volatility when travel is not an option.
+At present, I live in Cincinnati, Ohio, and considers myself on a pandemic assignment.
+In my current role, I am in a position to redesign how local advocacy and campaigning efforts look while maintaining social distance.
+It is a challenge, and it gives me focus and direction in this time of volatility when travel is not an option.

 I have a BA from Indiana University in Communication and Culture, an MA from Humboldt State University in Social Science, and two professional certificates in Positive Psychology and Project Management.
 I am also ordained as a Metaphysical Practitioner through the International Metaphysics Ministry.
 My spirituality influences my view of time and space, and gives dimension to my experience with travel and fellow travelers.